microsoft/conversational-speaker/README.md

-_This is part three of three part series with an updated section on [Speaking](#speaking) below.
-You can find the first in the series at https://github.com/microsoft/conversational-speaker/tree/hackster-tutorial-1._

 # Conversational Speaker
 The Conversational Speaker, a.k.a.
 "Friend Bot", uses a Raspberry Pi to enable spoken conversation with OpenAI large language models.
 This implementation listens to speech, processes the conversation through the OpenAI service, and responds back.